 - Once additional educational experience has been undertaken, discuss with your educational supervisor (or equivalent) when you should attempt the examination again

 - Once you have identified which exam you should next attempt, download and complete the Additional attempt form.

 - Your educational supervisor and training programme director (or equivalents) must sign the form confirming that you have demonstrated an improvement in knowledge and skill so that a pass result is highly likely at the next attempt.
 Your educational supervisor must then scan in a copy of the form and email it to your College of Entry.
 Please note the form must be emailed from your educational supervisors work email address.
 For more information on this see our FAQs.

-- Once the form has been received it will be verified by your College of Entry and restrictions will be removed from your record on the MRCP(UK) database; this will take no longer than 3 working days from receipt of the form.
+- Forms must be submitted at least 2 weeks prior to the application period opening.
+Once the form has been received it will be verified by your College of Entry and restrictions will be removed from your record on the MRCP(UK) database; this will usually take no longer than 5 working days from receipt of the form.
 You will then be able to apply online or by paper for an additional attempt at the examination.